JimmyVanHout/gmail_tools/README.md

 # Gmail Tools

-Search for and batch forward Gmail messages.
+Search for, batch forward, and extract PDFs from Gmail messages.

 ## Installation

 The code is available on [GitHub](https://github.com/JimmyVanHout/gmail_tools).
-Note that `gmail_search.py` **does write to files** so you may want to save this file to its own directory.
+Note that `gmail_search.py` and `gmail_extract_pdfs` **do write to files** so ensure that files do not get overwritten.

+## Gmail Account Configuration

+In order for the programs to access your Gmail account, you must [disable two-factor authentication](https://support.google.com/accounts/answer/1064203?hl=en&co=GENIE.Platform%3DDesktop) and [allow "less secure app" access](https://support.google.com/accounts/answer/6010255?hl=en) in your [Google account security settings](https://myaccount.google.com/intro/security).
+It is recommended that you [enable two factor authentication](https://www.google.com/landing/2step/) and [disable "less secure app" access](https://support.google.com/accounts/answer/6010255?hl=en) after you have finished running the program, in order to maintain the security of your Google account.
+Alternatively, you can [set up another Gmail account](https://support.google.com/mail/answer/56256?hl=en) that does not contain sensitive information and run these programs to target that account if you would like.

 ## Search